HarryLovesCode/Vulkan-API-Book/chap05/chap05-linux.md

 ### `vkCreateXcbSurfaceKHR`

 Now we can create the surface.
 We'll be calling the `vkCreateXcbSurfaceKHR` method to do so.

-You can find documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/xhtml/vkspec.html#vkCreateXcbSurfaceKHR) and the definition is below:
+**Definition for `vkCreateXcbSurfaceKHR`**:

 ```cpp
 VkResult vkCreateXcbSurfaceKHR(